ukduw/se-cloud-networking/day-1/README.md

 Security Groups (SGs) are **stateful, instance-level firewalls**.
 They control what traffic is allowed to reach/leave a specific resources, e.g. EC2 instances, load balancers, databases...
 - **Stateful**: if inbound traffic is allowed, the response is automatically allowed outbound, even if the rules don't explicitly allow it.
 - SGs can **only allow** traffic, **not explicitly block it**.
+- Typically based on the principle of **least privilege** with a layered defensive approach per instance, allowing only necessary traffic for function.

 Network ACLs (NACLs) are **stateless, subnet-level firewalls**.
 They regulate traffic entering/exiting an **entire subnet**.